 Heather says:

-I have a few for you this morning and feel free to guess which ones I learned today and which I had done ahead of time.
+I have a few tips for you and feel free to guess which ones I learned today and which I had done ahead of time.

 - Keep your appliance manual and warranty information taped to the back of large appliances.